 - Construct appropriate and defensible reasoning to draw conclusions

-- Develop solutions to mathematical and scientific problems (Quantitative & Scientific Reasoning)
+- Develop solutions to mathematical problems (Quantitative Reasoning)

 - Demonstrate skills necessary for living and working in a global society.
 (Personal & Social Responsibility)